intowow/CrystalExpressSDK-Global-Demo/docs/opensplash.md

 </span>
 <br/>
 <span style='font-weight: bold;color:red'>
-3.the demo App supplies the bounce effect that you can reference too
+3.the demo App also supplies the bounce effect that you can refer it
 </span>
 <br/>
 <span style='font-weight: bold;color:red'>